ExpiredPopsicle/Ninkasi/CONTRIBUTING.md

 Contributing
 ------------

-All copyright must be assigned to Clifford Jolly.
+All copyright must be assigned to Kiri Jolly.

 Style Guide
 -----------